stavlor/Shadow-Shortcuts/README.md

 # Shadow-Shortcuts
-Shadow Shortcuts Bot for US Discord
+Note this bot was designed for and and around the Shadow US Discord Community with with input and suggestions from various Users.